This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Detection of AM Waves”.

 d) phase modulation

-Explanation: FSK i.e. Frequency Shift Keying involves frequency modulation that assigns bit values to discrete frequency while ASK assigns bit values to discrete amplitude.
+Explanation: FSK (Frequency Shift Keying) is a method to transmit digital signals, which are in form of binary data.
+FSK i.e. Frequency Shift Keying involves frequency modulation that assigns bit values to discrete frequency while ASK assigns bit values to discrete amplitude.

 10. Diameter of antenna is doubled.
 The maximum range will ________